crosire/d3d8to9/README.md

 Any contributions to the project are welcomed, it's recommended to use GitHub [pull requests](https://help.github.com/articles/using-pull-requests/).

 A big shout-out to all the existing [contributors](https://github.com/crosire/d3d8to9/graphs/contributors) who worked on improving compatibility, especially [elishacloud](https://github.com/elishacloud)!

-## Disclaimer

-This module does direct translation from Driect3D8 to Direct3D9.
-On modern versions of Windows, depending on system settings, GPU drivers and other factors - the rendering behavior after using d3d8to9 may differ from the one in DirectX 8 mode.
-One of the most common issues is V-sync enabled with d3d8to9, while inactive in DirectX 8 mode.
-It may give a false impression of lower performance (FPS) with d3d8to9, while d3d8to9 actually follows the game requests and does not apply undocumented tweaks from the Operating System or graphics driver.
-If you would like to apply custom tweaks to d3d8to9, such as forcing disabling V-Sync, or enabling Anti-aliasing - it is recommended to use [dxwrapper](https://github.com/elishacloud/dxwrapper) which also uses d3d8to9 for API calls conversion, but additionally allows manual configuration.

 ## License